Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Economics.md

 This kind of archetecture is general enough to be instantiated for any given application; be it simple commodities or a chain of complex systems.
 In this manner we can consider markov blankets to be a form of interface that enables arbitrary input data to be composed, accounted for, certified and evaluated.

 Looking back to our investor needs, we note that such a system can adapt to requirements across scales without disruption; from local monitoring, reporting and verification data to global market values like ESGs.
-Because there is an aggrigation of live data feeds getting evaluated from a baseline to ideal state, there is also an investible delta for market participants.
-Accounting for articulated values and then evaluating against the free energy principal also makes the instrument an unenclosable carrier; that which doesen't tend towards harmony fails as an investment vehicle and that which does suceeds.
+Because there is an aggrigation of live data feeds getting evaluated against an ideal state, there is also an investible delta for market participants to profit from.
+Accounting for a set of articulated values and then evaluating these against the free energy principal also makes the instrument an unenclosable carrier; that which doesen't tend towards harmony fails as an investment vehicle, while that which does suceeds.
 Regenerative activity correlates with financial return, thus funneling capital upstream.

+Lets create a use case: